BIGJRA/BIGJRA.github.io/reborn.md

 Ok, with those out of the way, head to the Underroot in Beryl.
 You'll see a green crystal on the right side of the area, so activate it.
 Cutting some wiggly trees here will allow us to get the *Ampharosite* as well as the *Meadow Plate* and an **Axew** egg.
 Sweet.

-There is one more thing we can do right now.
 Head over to the Yureyu Abandoned Power Plant where we once fought Shade.
 Head to the right and around to the top, then use the Yureyu Key to get the *Magnet* and the *Ghostium-Z*.
 Sweet.
 Next, head around to the other side of the factory and again use the Yureyu Key to get inside.

 Yureyu Power Plant (Backroom)